-Stockholders who wish to recommend a director candidate for consideration by the CNG Committee and the Board should submit their recommendation in writing to the Board no later than January 1 prior to the next annual meeting of stockholders together with the following information: (1) the name and address of the stockholder as they appear on the Company's books or other proof of share ownership; (2) the class and number of shares of common stock of the Company beneficially owned by the stockholder as of the date the stockholder submits the recommendation; (3) a description of all arrangements or understandings between the stockholder and the director candidate and any other person(s) pursuant to which the recommendation is being made; (4) the name, age, business address and residence address of the director candidate and a description of the director candidate's business experience for at least the previous five years; (5) the principal occupation or employment of the director candidate; (6) the class and number of shares of common stock of the Company beneficially owned by the director candidate; (7) the consent of the director candidate to serve as a member of our Board of Directors if elected; and (8) any other information that would be required to be disclosed with respect to such director candidate in solicitations for proxies for the election of directors pursuant to applicable rules of the Securities and Exchange Commission ("SEC").
-The CNG Committee may request additional information concerning such director candidate as it deems reasonably required to determine the eligibility and qualification of the director candidate to serve as a member of the Board of Directors.
+Stockholders who wish to recommend a director candidate for consideration by the CNG Committee and the Board should submit their recommendation in writing to the Board no later than January 1 prior to the next annual meeting of stockholders together with the following information: (1) the name and address of the stockholder as they appear on the Company's books or other proof of share ownership; (2) the class and number of shares of common stock of the Company beneficially owned by the stockholder as of the date the stockholder submits the recommendation; (3) a description of all arrangements or understandings between the stockholder and the director candidate and any other person(s) pursuant to which the recommendation is being made; (4) the name, age, business address and residence address of the director candidate and a description of the director candidate; (6) the class and number of shares of common stock of the Company beneficially owned by the following or employment of the director candidate; (6) the class and number of shares of common stock of the Company beneficially owned by the director candidate; (7) the consent of the director candidate to serve as a member of our Board of Directors if elected; and (8) any other information that would be required to be disclosed with respect to such director candidate in solicitations for proxies for the election of directors pursuant to applicable rules of the Securities and Exchange Commission ("SEC").
+The CNG Committee may request additional information concerning such director candidate as it deems reasonably required to determine the eligibility and qualification of the director candidate to serve as a member of candidate to serve as a member of the Board of Directors.